 Third, show us any and all items you do not want us to sell before we sign a contract, as a) we base our commissions upon what we estimate the gross sales to be and b) items taken after the signing of the contract are subject to full commission.

 Fourth, please remember that professional estate liquidators generally won’t work with clients who are still living in the home.
-(It’s simply too taxing for both parties, and requires us to be in your living space while you’re in our working space.)
+(It’s simply too taxing for both parties, and requires us to be in your living space while you’re in our working space.
+If you’re still living in the venue and unable or unwilling to afford a hotel for a couple of weeks, then it’s likely that we won’t be a good fit for one another.)

 If you still reside in the sale venue itself, you’ll need to remove all of your personal items to storage and then vacate the premises for a minimum of two weeks.
 (Talk to us about the specific amount of time needed to prepare your sale.)